adonutartist/Nemos-Hackpad-DONUT-PAD/README.md

 Everything fits together using 4 M3 Screws and heatset inserts.
 It uses sandwich mounting style.
 It has 2 separate printed pieces.
 The Case Shell where the PCB sits, and the Case Top Plate.

 The Case Shell is designed to be transparent, allowing the internal PCB to remain visible.
-Make sure to use Clear resin printing (recommended)/ Transparent acrylic/ Transparent FDA for the best original results.
+Make sure to use Clear Resin printing (recommended)/ Transparent FDA for the best original results.

 The Case Top Plate holds all keyholes, hole for OLED display and hole for the rotary encoder.
 It features a black body with gold cut accents inspired by Kintsugi, the japanese art of repairing broken pottery with gold.